MartinAOlsen/CoatingWriter/README.md

 2) Choose options and run the "add_coatingwriter" script
 3) Run the \_ifit script in the guide folder to make an optimization and analysis of the result

+Modes "manual" and "TEST" are not working at this point in time.
+Avoid using these in current release.